-Impac and opportunities for Fourlis Group Management Resou rces inflows, including resource us se 1 Impact to environment: Circular packaging cuts pollution, particularly plastic waste in landfills and oceans.
-Impact to society: Recycling and material recovery often create jobs, contributing positively to the communities where companies operate.
-1 Opportunity: IRO 9: Circular business practices for packaging The possibility of identifying & implementing actions that would incorporate CE principles in packaging could prove to be a great opportunity.
+Impacts Risks and opportunities for Fourlis Group Management Resources inflow s, including resource u se Circular particularly and Impact to material re contributin to environment : ackaging cuts pollution, plastic waste in landfills oceans. society : Recycling and covery often create jobs, g positively to the as where companies 1 Opportunity: IRO 9: Circular business practices for packaging The possibility of identifying & implementing actions that would incorporate CE principles in packaging could prove to be a great opportunity.
 Fourlis group could enhance its economic and environmental resilience and could also strengthen its market position as a forward-thinking, sustainable company.
-(Cost efficiency and resource optimization, brand reputation and customer loyalty, regulatory compliance and risk mitigation) Waste 1 \downarrow Impact to environment: poor waste management contributes to plastic pollution, damaging ecosystems and water bodies.
-Inefficient recycling processes lead to increased GHG emissions.
-1 Risk: IRO 13 Total waste generation Investigation to identify the actual and potential impacts, risks and opportunities related to waste in the Group's own operations and in the upstream and downstream value chain.
-Fourlis Group reported specific recycling initiatives across its product lines, focusing on reusing and recycling metals, cooking oils, and ink cartridges to manage the end-of-life impact of products.
-Fourlis Group made significant strides in reducing single-use plastics across its operations, particularly in restaurants, cafes, and offices.
-HOUSEMARKET has invested in an electronic food waste monitoring and recording system in restaurants' kitchens (Waste Watchers) Waste Management mapping in Greece
+(Cost efficiency and resource optimization, brand reputation and customer loyalty, regulatory compliance and risk mitigation) For e-commerce orders products are packaged using recyclable materials, which are sourced to meet recycling standards.
+Waste contributes damaging bodies.
+Inefficient to environment: waste management to plastic pollution, ecosystems and water recycling processes lead d GHG emissions. Ţ Risk: IRO 13 Total waste generation Investigation to identify the actual and potential impacts, risks and opportunities related to waste in the Group's own operations and in the upstream and downstream value chain.
+Fourlis Group reported specifi recycling initiatives across it product lines, focusing or reusing and recycling metals cooking oils, and ink cartridge to manage the end-of-life impact of products.
+Fourlis Group made significan strides in reducing single-us- plastics across its operations particularly in restaurants cafes, and offices.
+HOUSEMARKET has invested i an electronic food wast monitoring and recordin system in restaurants' kitchen (Waste Watchers) Waste Management mappin in Greece